 How do I set up security vulnerability review?

 To ensure all security vulnerabilities are reviewed, turn on the Releases have no vulnerabilities standard from the Catalogs > Standards page.
+NOTE: You must select a specific catalog before Standards are shown.

 Configuring the standard